What’s happening with federal student loan forgiveness?

 While there’s nothing that you need to do now, you can take steps to prepare financially as you wait for a decision on the Student Debt Relief Plan.

 - Start preparing now for payments to resume in the summer of 2023.
-Review your budget and look for areas where you can cut expenses and increase savings.
+Review your budget link opens to a Commerce page and look for areas where you can cut expenses and increase savings link opens to a Commerce page.
 Focus on paying down other debts to help free up funds to put toward student loan payments.

 - Make sure your current student loan servicer has your correct contact information so they can reach you.
-Check your loan servicer’s website frequently for any updates or announcements and for help identifying your loan servicer.
+Check your loan servicer’s website frequently for any updates or announcements and for help identifying your loan servicer link opens in a new window.

 - Consider paying down your student loans before repayments start and while these federal loan interest rates are at 0%, especially if your balance is higher than the proposed forgiveness amount.